AaronSaikovski/pyazvalidatemoveresources/README.md

 # Python - Validate Move Azure Resources

-**This project has been archived and future development will be continued here - [AzureFlexer](https://github.com/AaronSaikovski/AzureFlexer).**

 Validates a source Azure resource group and all child resources to check for moveability support into a target resource group within a target subscription.

 [![Build Status](https://github.com/AaronSaikovski/pyazvalidatemoveresources/workflows/build/badge.svg)](https://github.com/AaronSaikovski/pyazvalidatemoveresources/actions)